vstechno-official/open.1/README.md

-# Sigm.app
+# Open.1

-Sigm.app is a magical application and file opener for Windows.
+Open.1 is application and file opener for Windows.
 ## Features

 - Open any application on your Windows computer.